 The Detective Bureau is responsible for investigating crimes that occur in Richmond Heights, utilizing high technology equipment and working in cooperation with other agencies.

 The P.A.C.T.
-Unit (Police And Community Together) is the department’s community policing unit and is responsible for handling such programs as D.A.R.E.
-(Drug Abuse Resistance Education), Neighborhood Watch, Citizens Public Safety Academy, Bicycle Rodeo, National Night Out Against Crime® and safety seminars on several topics.
+Unit (Police and Community Together) is the department’s community policing unit and is responsible for handling such programs as S.T.A.R.T., Neighborhood Watch, Citizens Public Safety Academy, National Night Out Against Crime® and safety seminars on several topics.
+Learn more here.

 Prisoner Processing Division